What's an insurance score?

 Studies have shown a direct correlation between a person's credit and the likelihood of him or her filing a claim.
-Individuals with poor credit history are generally more likely to file car insurance claims, so they will often pay above-average car insurance rates.
+Individuals with credit history that needs work are generally more likely to file car insurance claims, so they will often pay above-average car insurance rates.
 Similarly, people with excellent credit histories are generally less likely to file car insurance claims and will often be rewarded with lower-than-average rates.

 Many people don't like the fact that their credit scores are being used as an underwriting factor for their car insurance rates, but for most drivers this fact isn't going to change anytime soon.
 Three states -- California, Massachusetts and Hawaii -- currently forbid insurers from using credit data when determining car insurance rates.
 But every other state allows it to some degree.

 The best thing to do is to take excellent care of your credit.
 But if your credit score is already low and you need to purchase an auto insurance plan right away, there's likely not much you can do about your rates in the short term.